Composition in photography

 Use leading lines and curves

-Of course, in some areas and cases, they are quite obvious.
-I am thinking in particular of architectural photography or seaside horizon.
-The general idea is also to look for those lines and curves in front of you when taking pictures, which will help guiding the person’s eyes in the picture.
+Of course, in some areas and situations, they are quite obvious.
+I’m thinking in particular of architectural photography or seaside horizons.
+The general idea is to look for these lines and curves when taking pictures, as they help guide the viewer’s eye through the image.

 Place your subject in a frame

-Showing the greatness of things
+Show the scale of things

 Fill the frame

-Balance the picture
+Balance the photo

 Playing with symmetry